Radla/voltcraft-sem-3600bt/README.md

           Alarm:          no
 ```

-If you also want to hear an acustic alarm then add the _alarm_ parameter:
+If you also want to hear an acoustic alarm, then add the _alarm_ parameter:
 ```
 $ ./vc-sem.exp Lam --overload 1000 off alarm --print